-Free Pregnancy TestingFind out whether or not you are facing an unplanned pregnancy.
+Free Pregnancy TestingFind out whether or not you are pregnant.

 What We Offer

 Whenever you have sex, there is always a chance you can become pregnant, even if you use contraception (some form of birth control).
 No contraceptive is 100% effective.
-All our pregnancy tests are self-administered with the help of a peer-advocate, and are 99% accurate 10 days (or more) after a missed menstruation cycle.
+All our pregnancy tests are administered by registered nurses 10 days (or more) after a missed menstruation cycle.

 The following information can help you if you feel like you might be pregnant.
 Please call us at 336-274-4881 to set up an appointment so we can sit down and talk more about pregnancy with you.